obsidianmd/obsidian-help/en/Obsidian Web Clipper/Filters.md

 Converts an array to a Markdown list.

-- Use `list` to convert to a bullet list.
+- `list` to convert to a bullet list.
-- Use `list:task` to convert to a task list.
+- `list:task` to convert to a task list.
-- Use `list:numbered` to convert to a numbered list.
+- `list:numbered` to convert to a numbered list.
-- Use `list:numbered-task` to convert to a task list with numbers.
+- `list:numbered-task` to convert to a task list with numbers.

 ### `table`